Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 Here are some additional guidelines that are not on the website:

 Many cases of pink eye, either viral, allergic, or bacterial, can resolve with time and by soothing the eyes with homeopathic eye drops (like Optique One, by Boiron, or Similasan eye drops).
+And there's no hurry to make it go away.
+These may take 3 to 7 days to resolve.

 If the eye is red and itchy, with no pus, then it’s likely allergic.
 If homeopathic drops don’t help, oral Benadryl may help, or OTC antihistamine eye drops (like Naphcon A or Opcon A) may bring relief.